ljaime-hernandez/My-Obsidian-Vault/HTB/Windows Fundamentals/Diving Deeper & Close Out/Skills Assessment - Windows Fundamentals.md

 What is the name of the tab that allows you to configure NTFS permissions?

 `Security`
-after allowing shared permissions on a folder
+after allowing shared permissions on a folde

 What is the name of the service associated with Windows Update?